 Mottisfont Abbey (National Trust) is a country estate set in the Test Valley in Hampshire.
 The historic property at its centre was founded as an Augustinian priory in 1200 but has sustained a great deal of remodelling in its long life.
-It was following the dissolution of the monasteries, when Henry VIII gave the abbey to William, 1st Lord Sandys, that the property became a country home and, although the property’s history is long, it has not passed through many hands within that time.
+It was following the dissolution of the monasteries, when Henry VIII gave the abbey to William, 1st Lord Sandys, that the property became a country home.
 This project concentrates on the house’s final major restructure, beginning in 1934, when the Russell family moved in.

 Maud and Gilbert Russell and their two sons, Martin and Raymond, were the last family to treat Mottisfont as home.
 Maud gifted the estate to the National Trust in 1957, finally moving out herself in 1972.
 As far as possible, it is through their eyes, most particularly Maud’s, that the National Trust visitor views the property today.
 Maud was a well-known patron and lover of the arts, and through her vision and drive Mottisfont became the home of a fashionable and influential artistic circle.
 Artists, musicians and writers came for long weekend parties and were inspired by Mottisfont’s past to make works for its future.
 Maud’s friend Derek Hill later left a significant collection of early 20th-century art to Mottisfont, including works by Degas, Seurat, Bonnard, Sutherland and Nicholson.